vmalnathnambiar/exfilms/README.md

 ```

 > [!Warning]\
-> Appending `exfilms -x` to the Docker command to execute ExfilMS in interactive mode is currently not working as intended.
-This is a known issue and we are currently working to resolve it as soon as possible.
+> Appending `-x` to the ExfilMS image in the Docker command to run in interactive mode instead of appending command line flags (like shown above) to configure the tool's behaviour is currently not working as intended.
+This is a known issue and we are working to resolve it as soon as possible.

 <br>